-How To: Use the Buscador OSINT VM for Conducting Online Investigations
+How to Use the Buscador OSINT VM for Conducting Online Investigations

 For anyone using open source information to conduct an investigation, a balance between powerful tools and privacy controls are a must.
 Buscador is a virtual machine packed full of useful OSINT tools and streamlined for online research.
 This program can easily be set up in VirtualBox, and once that's done, we'll walk you through some of the most useful tools included in it.